 Frankenstein starring Boris Karloff is a horror classic.
-So many memorable scenes, like the grave robbing by Dr. Frankenstein and Fritz, the showdown with the villagers and the Frankenstein monster as well as this scene, which would be my choice for the animatronic segment.
-Here, I’d also make mention of Dracula, the Wolf Man, the Invisible Man, Creature From the Black Lagoon and the Mummy.
+So many memorable scenes, like the grave robbing by Dr. Frankenstein and Fritz, the showdown with the villagers, and the Frankenstein monster, and this scene, which would be my choice for the animatronic segment.
+Here, I’d also mention Dracula, the Wolf Man, the Invisible Man, Creature From the Black Lagoon, and The Mummy.

 The Magnificent Seven (1960)

-Not only does Back To The Future have so many memorable lines “Say hi to your mom for me.”
+Not only does Back To The Future have so many memorable lines, “Say hi to your mom for me.”
 “You’re telling me this sucker is nuclear?”
 “You are my density.”
-“1.21 GIGAWATS!”
-“Hey, what the hell is a gigawatt?!?!”, a killer soundtrack with Alan Silvestri’s score and songs like “Earth Angel”, “Power Of Love” by Huey Lewis And the News and “Mr. Sandman” by the Four Aces, it also has amazing special effects that still hold up to this day.
-I look at this movie and honestly wonder how they pulled off some of the effects shots, like the DeLorean disappearing and reappearing in the space time continuum, or the fire trail left after the DeLorean travels through time.
+“1.21 GIGAWATTS!”
+“Hey, what the hell is a gigawatt?!?!”, a killer soundtrack with Alan Silvestri’s score and songs like “Earth Angel,” “Power Of Love” by Huey Lewis And The News, and “Mr. Sandman” by the Four Aces, it also has amazing special effects that still hold up to this day.
+I look at this movie and honestly wonder how they pulled off some of the effects shots, like the DeLorean disappearing and reappearing in the space-time continuum or the fire trail left after the DeLorean travels through time.
 And it’d be the DeLorean’s debut that I’d use as BTTF‘s scene.
-I’d also mention other notable science fiction movies from the 80’s around the time BTTF came out such as the Terminator, Predator and Robocop.
+Of course, I’d also mention other notable science fiction movies from the ’80s around the time BTTF came out, such as Terminator, Predator, and Robocop.

 The Big Lebowski (1998)

 Like Clerks, this classic by the Cohen Brothers in 1998 didn’t find its audience until it hit the home video and DVD market.
-To say this movie is life changing just begins to describe it.
+To say this movie is life-changing begins to describe it.
 Jeff Bridges is incredible as the Dude.
-John Goodman is equally as great as Walter and the dialogue is so great.
+John Goodman is equally as great as Walter, and the dialogue is so great.
 I’ll let the Dude do the talking.

 Now that the riders are acquainted with the Dude, I’d have them take a trip to the Atlantic Ocean and witness the greatest love story of the 90s…

 If you were alive in 1997, it was law you saw this movie.
 There was no other way to explain how this wound up being the box office champion until Avatar came out in 2009.
-We knew how the movie was going to end, but for some reason we all went and saw it.
+We knew how the movie was going to end, but we all went and saw it for some reason.
 There is only one scene that can be its animatronic portion.

 After the boat sinks, I’d take riders to the skies and explore the comic book genre with the movie that started the whole thing in 1978…

 If you want to pinpoint where the comic book genre began, look no further than Superman: the Movie.
 It set the standard for comic book movies.
-You have perfect casting with Christopher Reeve as Superman.
-His performance to this day holds up against the heavyweights of today with Robert Downey Jr as Iron Man, Chris Evans as Captain America and even Ben Affleck as Batman.
-You also have a masterpiece of a score by John Williams (a top three film score of all-time with Star Wars: A New Hope and Raiders Of the Lost Ark if you ask me.)
-This film also made you truly “believe a man can fly” as the tagline promised with amazing special effects.
-This also has snappy dialogue and one particular line delivered by Lois Lane (Margot Kidder) from a memorable scene would be featured in its segment in the Great Movie Ride.
+First, you have a perfect casting with Christopher Reeve as Superman.
+His performance to this day holds up against the heavyweights of today with Robert Downey Jr as Iron Man, Chris Evans as Captain America, and even Ben Affleck as Batman.
+You also have a masterpiece of a score by John Williams (a top-three film score of all-time with Star Wars: A New Hope and Raiders Of the Lost Ark, if you ask me.)
+This film also made you truly “believe a man can fly,” as the tagline promised with amazing special effects.
+This also has snappy dialogue, and one particular line delivered by Lois Lane (Margot Kidder) from a memorable scene would be featured in its segment in the Great Movie Ride.

-After Superman save Lois from the helicopter, I’d make a brief mention of 1989’s Batman and 2000’s X-Men (cause lets face it, we’ve got a show to do and riders have fast passes to use and the clock is ticking!) and then show when the Marvel Age of movies dawned with a web slinger making his big screen debut…
+After Superman saves Lois from the helicopter, I’d make a brief mention of 1989’s Batman and 2000’s X-Men (cause let’s face it, we’ve got a show to do and riders have fast passed to use, and the clock is ticking!) and then show when the Marvel Age of movies dawned with a web-slinger making his big-screen debut…

 The Dark Knight (2008)

-Sure, 2005’s Batman Begins reinvigorated the Batman franchise, but director Christopher Nolan’s 2008 sequel took the genre to a whole new level with great action sequences (who could forget the opening bank heist?) and superb acting, especially by the late great Heath Ledger as the Joker.
-If there is one scene that stood out beyond the rest, it’d be the suspenseful interrogation room showdown between Batman and the Joker.
+Sure, 2005’s Batman Begins reinvigorated the Batman franchise.
+Still, director Christopher Nolan’s 2008 sequel took the genre to a whole new level with great action sequences (who could forget the opening bank heist?) and superb acting, especially by the late great Heath Ledger as the Joker.
+However, if there is one scene that stood out beyond the rest, it’d be the suspenseful interrogation room showdown between Batman and the Joker.

 The Avengers (2012)

-Why have the final animatronic segment be the Force Awakens?
-Well, I’d want to have the final segment be exhilarating and make the riders leave on a memorable note.
-Plus I’d want to end the ride with a current “great” movie as opposed to an old movie like how it currently does with the Wizard Of Oz.
-Plus I’d want to give the ride a mostly linear narrative and show them this is how movies were and here is how they are now.
+Why has the final animatronic segment been the Force Awakens?
+I’d want to have the final segment exhilarating and make the riders leave on a memorable note.
+Plus, I’d want to end the ride with a current “great” movie instead of an old movie like how it currently does with the Wizard Of Oz.
+Plus, I’d want to give the ride a mostly linear narrative and show them this is how movies were and here is how they are now.
 As for the animatronic segment for the Force Awakens, I’d use the final battle between Kylo Ren and Finn and Rey.

 So that is how I’d redesign the Great Movie Ride at Disney Hollywood Studios.
 I know my personal movie choices will be different from everyone else’s, so please chime in in the comments section and tell me what movies you’d showcase on your version of the Great Movie Ride.